codetriage-readme-bot/Master-of-Destiny/README.md

 ![Main Screenshot](assets/screenshots/mainshot.png?raw=true "A particularly interesting generated world.")
 ![](assets/screenshots/new_terrain_generator_algorithm.png?raw=true)

-In *Skyspace* you are the first settler on a hostile planet in a far-removed star system.
-You are all alone, but if you succed in showing your homeworld that this new frontier is habitable and profitable, more settlers will join you.
+In *Master of Destiny* you are the first settler on a new world created by the Gods.
+You are all alone, but if you succed in showing your kind that this new frontier is habitable and profitable, more settlers will join you.

-*Skyspace* is a strategically deep, complex, and permissive world.
+*Master of Destiny* is a strategically deep, complex, and permissive world.
 While it may be complex, with intricate systems allowing you to do largely whatever you want that makes sense, it aims to have a simple, useable user interface.
 It wants to be your sandbox: there are